 Yes!
 Butterflies do have natural predators, such as birds, rats, snakes, toads, and lizards.
 Spiders and other insects like wasps, ants, parasitic flies, and dragonflies will also make a meal out of butterflies.

 Butterflies have different ways to protect themselves.
-Some will use camouflage to hide from predators while others will secrete a foul-smelling substance which makes predators want to avoid them.
-They will also flutter their wings erratically so they are harder to catch.
+Some will use camouflage to hide from predators, while others will secrete a foul-smelling substance, making predators want to avoid them.
+They will also flutter their wings erratically, making them harder to catch.